samwhitc/E05a-Input/README.md

 # E05-Input

-This is an exercise to help you become accustomed to how Godot treats user input.
+This is an exercise in Godot that helps code for user input, allowing to move the spaceship.

 Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.